GiulioBag/SVM-vs-Knn/README.md

 performance, it was decided to use a feature selection technique to determine a feature ranking and use the best and the worst couple to retrain both models, KNN and SVM.
-To create the ranking, which is independent of the classifier, the ReliefF@relief algorithm was used, this is a filter type method that assigns score to the features.
+To create the ranking, which is independent of the classifier, the [Relief](https://epistasislab.github.io/scikit-rebate/using/) algorithm was used, this is a filter type method that assigns score to the features.
 This score goes between -1 and 1, where a greater weight indicates a greater relevance of this feature.
 The score was calculated using only train and